pryv/example-apps-web/hf-data/tutorial.md

 The tracking task is also available in a mobile version that allows to collect the device orientation in three dimensions.
 The code for the mobile accelerometer is contained in the file [mobile.js](js/mobile.js).

 Similarly as for the [Desktop version](#collect-hf-data-using-the-desktop-version), connection with Pryv is established to store collected measures in the stream "**HF demo**" (see [connection.js](js/connection.js)).

-In the mobile version, as three different angles will be captured during the recording, three substreams are created - "**Orientation-Alpha**", "**Orientation-Beta**" and "**Orientation-Gamma**" - to hold events related to measured angles:
+In the mobile version, as three different angles will be captured during the recording, three substreams "**Orientation-Alpha**", "**Orientation-Beta**" and "**Orientation-Gamma**" are created to hold events related to measured angles:

 ```javascript
 if (!hasMobileStream) {